 Key Takeaways

-Questions such as those related to environmental hazards, building permits for remodeling projects, warranties, local ordinances and regulations, and the length of time it will take for the inspector to complete the report are all important to ask in order to ensure that all parties are on the same page regarding the property.
-Furthermore, buyers should also inquire about what kind of repair advice is included in the home inspection report as this can help them better understand potential defects and prepare for any future maintenance costs associated with their new home.
+Questions such as those related to environmental hazards, building permits for remodeling projects, warranties, local ordinances and regulations, and the length of time it will take for the inspector to complete the report are all important to ask to ensure that all parties are on the same page regarding the property.
+Furthermore, buyers should also inquire about what kind of repair advice is included in the home inspection report, as this can help them better understand potential defects and prepare for any future maintenance costs associated with their new home.

-By being a proactive homeowner and asking the right questions, buyers can protect themselves from costly repairs and unexpected surprises down the line.
+By being proactive homeowners and asking the right questions, buyers can protect themselves from costly repairs and unexpected surprises down the line.
 So, keep these tips in mind the next time you are looking to purchase a new home.
 If you need any further advice on home inspections, our handy search tool will help you find a home inspector within your area, or contact us today for more information on a home inspection.